ankuku/robotics-project-mscv/README.md

 ## Mapping

-The mapping was conducted with the reference guide provided from the lecturer [*turtlebot\_vibot*](https://github.com/roboticslab-fr/turtlebot_vibot).
+The mapping was conducted with the reference guide provided from the professors: [*turtlebot\_vibot*](https://github.com/roboticslab-fr/turtlebot_vibot).

-Utilising Lidar, and manual control of the turtlebot through the use of the joystick, we bring the turtlebot around the lab in order to map out the lab.
+Utilising LIDAR, and manual control of the Turtlebot through the use of the joystick, we bring the turtlebot around the lab in order to map out the lab.

-We first perform the minimum launch on the turtlebot
+We first perform the minimum launch on the Turtlebot
 ``` {.shell}
 $ roslaunch turtlebot_vibot_bringup minimal_rplidar.launch
 ```